Common questions: Azure-to-Azure disaster recovery

 How can I find the RTO of a recovery plan?

-To check the RTO of a recovery plan, do a test failover for the recovery plan and go to Site Recovery jobs.
-In the following example, the job called SAPTestRecoveryPlan took 8 minutes and 59 seconds to fail over all the virtual machines and perform specified actions.
+To check the RTO of a recovery plan, do a test failover for the recovery plan.
+In Site Recovery jobs, check the test failover duration.
+In the example screenshot, the SAPTestRecoveryPlan test failover job took 8 minutes and 59 seconds.

-Can I add automation runbooks to the recovery plan?
+Can I add automation runbooks to recovery plans?

 Reprotection and failback

-No. When you fail over Azure VMs from one region to another, the VMs start up in the DR region in an unprotected state.
-To fail back the VMs to the primary region, you need to reprotect the VMs in the secondary region.
+No. When you fail over VMs from one region to another, the VMs start up in the target disaster recovery region in an unprotected state.
+To reprotect VMs in the secondary region, you enable replication back to the primary region.

-After reprotection, the amount of time for failback is generally similar to the time that was needed for failover from the primary region to a secondary region.
+After reprotection, failback takes about the same amount of time it took to fail over from the primary region to a secondary region.